Here are some great tips and "how to's" for freezing vegetables, berries, and fruits from your backyard vegetable garden!

 The freezer life is much shorter if the temperature inside the freezer is only a few degrees higher.

-Using air-tight containers will also extend the freezer life of your vegetables.
+Using air-tight containers, or heavy-duty freezer bags will also extend the freezer life of your vegetables.

 Nearly all vegetables must be blanched for best results before being frozen.